rynald0cst0ltziam/Beal-Conjecture-Diophantine-Engine/README.md

 **Attribution Clause:**
 If this software or any derivative work is used to discover a counterexample to the Beal Conjecture, or to establish new lower bounds, the user agrees to:
-1. Credit **Project Goliath** and its authors in any resulting publication or prize claim.
+1. Credit **Project Goliath** and its author (Rynaldo Stoltz) in any resulting publication or prize claim.
 2. Coordinate the disclosure with the project maintainers to ensure verification integrity.